Sugar vs Sugar-free

-One primary concern of people who use artificial sweeteners is they may replace the lost calories through other sources, possibly going off track of their weight loss or health benefits.
-It happens because we like to fool ourselves: "I'm drinking diet soda, fewer calories, so it's okay to have cake."
+One primary concern of people who use artificial sweeteners is replacing the lost calories through other sources, possibly going off track of their weight loss or health benefits.
+It happens because we like to fool ourselves like think that sugar free is good for diabetes: "I'm drinking diet soda, fewer calories, so it's okay to have cake."

 In other terms, the use of artificial sweeteners makes you shun healthy, filling, and highly nutritious foods while consuming more artificially flavoured foods having lower nutritional value.

 But you say you can give up diet drinks, sweet foods whenever you want?
 Don't be so sure.
 Animal studies point in the direction that artificial sweeteners are addictive.
-In studies of rats exposed to cocaine, most chose saccharin (a sugar) when given a choice between intravenous cocaine or oral saccharine.
+In studies of rats exposed to cocaine, most chose saccharin (a sugar) when choosing between intravenous cocaine or oral saccharine.